Nagul71/Neural-Network-Regression-Model/README.md

 ## RESULT
 The neural network regression model was successfully trained and evaluated.
-The model demonstrated strong predictive performance on unseen data, with a low error rate
+The model demonstrated strong predictive performance on unseen data, with a low error rate.